SEND (Special Educational Needs and Disabilities)

 School Partnership Information

-The school has a Special Educational Needs Register that is updated regularly and is available to all teaching and support staff.
+The school has a SEND Register that is updated regularly and is available to all teaching and support staff.
 Teaching staff also have access to assessment data and strategies to implement for students with Special Educational Needs.
 The placement of children on the register is based on assessment data and liaison with teaching staff.
-Parents are informed when students are placed on the register and are notified when, following re-assessment, students have been discharged.
+Parents are informed when students are placed on the register.

-Individual targets for students on the SEND register will be set within the curriculum and by specialist teachers in identified intervention.
+Individual targets for students on the SEND Register will be set within the curriculum and by teachers/teaching assistants in identified intervention.
 This will be based on their individual need.
-In addition, Literacy Progress Report postcards will be sent.

 The SEND Department also works very closely with an array of outside agencies in order to access extra, more specialist support.
+Referrals to external agencies are made in partnership with parents and are based on identified needs.
 Please see the local support services link below that may be helpful if you have concerns.

 A final word…

 We are here for our students and their parents.
-If you feel any time you would like to discuss your child’s progress at school or if you have any worries or concerns about your child coping academically and/or socially, please contact the SEND Department.
+If you would like to discuss your child’s progress or have any concerns about how they are coping academically or socially, please contact the SEND Department.

 Email the SEND department